iNZightVIT/Lite/README.md

 Recent Updates (Most to least recent):
 ----------------------------------------
+- [Visualize] Fixed the problem of considering NAs as a single category
 - [Import dataset] When users switch a page from "visualize" or other analysis modules back to "import dataset", old dataset preview table doesn't disappear
 - [Import dataset] Users are able to upload new dataset without removing old dataset or refreshing page